 Differential rates of cracking may occur when parts of a building are more exposed to the sun than others.
 Especially vulnerable are northeastern and northwestern corners which receive full morning and afternoon sun.
 This may be evidenced by diagonal cracking which is wider at the top and subject to seasonal variation.

 Dome and saucer effects occur with long-term changes in soil moisture content.
 Dome effects follow hot wet summers and warm dry winters causing moisture to migrate under a building and plastic soils to expand into a dome shape.
 As a consequence, external walls tend to rotate outwards at the top causing cracking especially around openings.
 Internal walls may develop cracks which open at the top narrowing to the bottom and floors may bulge as supports rise.

 Conversely, saucer effects follow long dry summers and cold wet winters.
 The soil under the building is parched in summer and never regains balanced moisture content in winter even when the soil surrounding the building is continually wet.
 External walls rotate inwards at the top.
 Internal walls develop cracks which open at the bottom of the wall narrowing towards the top and floors become springy and sag as internal supports drop below bearers.

 Uneven Foundation Settlement

-Is associated with new building where cracking with differential movement of foundations placing excessive strain on a building.
+Is associated with a new building where cracking with a differential movement of foundations placing excessive strain on a building.
 Common causes may include: